 It isn’t always easy for the men and women of trucking to be on the road for long periods of time.
 The comfort of home, family and friends, and familiarity isn’t at arms reach.
 It is important to make these big rigs comfortable and livable for drivers, as well as a place to maximize productivity.
 What are the things that drivers cannot live without on the road?
 A place to get good rest.
 A place for their food (both cold and dry).
 Compartments for their clothing and other personal belongings.

 Want to see what it looks like inside a big rig?
 Take a look at the inside of a 2020 Peterbilt 579.

 Inside a Big Rig

 Here we have the very front of the big rig.
-It looks similar to any other truck and car out there.
+It looks similar to any other truck or car out there.
 It has its steering wheel, its gears, and its seats.
-Not much to see inside…yet.
-The coolest feature about this part of the truck simply the height: how far the driver is from the ground.
+There is not much to see inside…yet.
+The coolest feature about this part of the truck is simply the height—how far the driver is from the ground.
 It’s like the whole world is visible from this height!
 The dashboard is another cool feature.
-It is specifically designed ergonomically to avoid stress on the body by keeping everything a close distance.
+It is specifically designed ergonomically to avoid stress on the body by keeping everything at a close distance.

-Directly opposite of the refrigerator, behind the driver’s seat, are a lot more compartments for storage for the driver.
-There is a radio, chargers for phones and ipads, and controls for the heat and air conditioning (HVAC controls).An overhead light keeps this area well-lit, and drink holders to ensure the driver has a way to keep their beverages upright.
+Directly opposite the refrigerator, behind the driver’s seat, are a lot more compartments for storage for the driver.
+There is a radio, chargers for phones and iPads, and controls for the heat and air conditioning (HVAC controls).An overhead light keeps this area well lit, and drink holders ensure the driver has a way to keep their beverages upright.
 Visible in this photo are blinds that go over the windows to block outside light and ensure the driver gets restful sleep.

 If a big rig purchase is in your future, look no further.
 Allstate Peterbilt is proud of their salesmen, who are willing to help provide ease and clarity when making a big purchase like that of a new Peterbilt!